DoD Recovered Chemical Warfare Material (RCWM) Program

 • Destroy, normally on site, RCWM using an approved technology or procedure.

-Additionally, on a cost-reimbursable basis, the RCWM Program Support Functions are provided to other DoD Programs, and, subject to approval by the Under Secretary of Defense for Policy (USD(P)), support the Department of State, the Combatant Commands (CCMD), other federal, state, and tribal government agencies and other nations.
+Additionally, on a cost-reimbursable basis, the RCWM Program Support Functions are provided to other DoW Programs, and, subject to approval by the Under Secretary of War for Policy, support the Department of State, the Combatant Commands, other federal, state, and tribal government agencies and other nations.

 Objectives